Will watercolour fade?

 What about the material costs?
 Maybe the price of the materials can justify the different price evaluation.
 There is also the idea that watercolors are cheaper.

-Well, here comes another surprise, watercolour paint is by far the most expensive paint in the world, a 10ml professional high quality lightfast watercolour tube costs about 2000%, yes two thousand per cent more than a professional oil painting tube.
+Well, here comes another surprise, watercolour paint is by far the most expensive paint in the world, a 10ml professional high quality lightfast watercolour tube costs about 2000% than a professional oil painting tube.
 With the cost of a 200ml oil tube you buy a 10-15ml high quality professional watercolour tube.

 Because of the large price difference many artist prefer buy cheap watercolor paints made with cheap synthetic pigments or dyes that have a low resistance or to UV rays.